Executive Coaching ROI

 How does HPO measure executive coaching ROI?

-To build a business case on practical numbers, you should show some return, whether that is your team's engagement scores improved, or that you retained direct reports during a difficult quarter, or that you produced higher quality output or better results.
-The best coaches help you build a really strong ROI report at the end of your program to share with your key stakeholders.
+To build a business case on practical numbers, you should show some return, whether that is your team’s engagement scores improved, or that you retained direct reports during a difficult quarter, or that you produced higher quality output or better results.
+The best coaches help you build a strong ROI report at the end of your program to share with your key stakeholders.

-Common questions about executive coaching ROI
+Common questions about coaching returns

-What ROI can we realistically expect?
+What ROI of coaching can we realistically expect?

 3 to 7 times the investment, based on ICF/PwC research from 2024.
-Your actual return depends on the leader's role, the specificity of their goals, their capability and willingness to do the work, and how you measure results.
+Your return depends on the leader’s role, the specificity of their goals, their capability and willingness to do the work, and how you measure results.

 How long until we see measurable results?